 If you’re not already a seasoned location sound professional, it’s hard to know which shotgun microphones have a good reputation and which don’t.
-And since they tend to be expensive, making the wrong mistake can be costly.
-Here are some of the best reputation boom microphones in the industry:
+And since the best shotgun mics can be expensive, making the wrong mistake can be costly.
+Here are some of the best shotgun microphones for film in the industry:

 The Sennheiser 416 shotgun microphone is one of the standard mics used by location sound and boom operators worldwide.
 It’s earned its reputation over the past several decades as an extremely good shotgun microphone for filmmakers and television broadcasters alike (an earlier version of this mic has been kicking around since the 1960s!).
 It offers a rugged all metal body, a super cardiod sound pickup pattern– meaning you will be able to isolate dialogue without picking up a ton of background noise– and high sensitivity, all things that filmmakers need.
 The Sennheiser 416 is the industry standard shotgun/boom microphone and has earned its place inside and outside of Hollywood.
 It may not be cheap, but it’s far from the most expensive cardiod boom microphone available, and good sound is always worth it.